beebooplena/laser_shop/README.md

 * In the profile page.
 After adding delivery information and user information in the checkoutform.
 I can see that the profile information in the profile page is wrapped in parantheses.
 The user needs to remove the parantheses.

+* When you want to choose a blog to read, when you click 'read more' button on a blog post, you can read all the blog posts, but you maybe just want to read a specific one.
+I did not have time to fix that bug before assessment deadline.

 ## Deployment
 It can be wise to deploy to heroku in the very beginning of your project.
 I will write a step by step from installing django till deployment.
 Remember to hide your secret codes in an env.py
 In terminal, write heroku login -i